-Co-Owned Businesses
+6.3.1 Co-Owned Businesses

-If a business is co-owned with someone outside the family, the family must document the share of the business it owns.
-If the family's share of the income is lower than its share of ownership, the family must document the reasons for the difference.
+If a business is co-owned with someone outside the family, the participant must document the share of the business it owns.
+If the participant 's share of the income is lower than its share of ownership, the participant must document the reasons for the difference.